 a.
 After the conclusion of the hearing, the hearing panel shall deliberate in executive session (only hearing panel members present during the session) to reach a decision.

 i.
-Each member, including the Chair, may vote, and all determinations shall be by majority vote.
+Each hearing panel member, excluding the Chair, may vote, and all determinations shall be by majority vote.

 ii.
 The hearing panel may not consider a student’s prior conduct history when determining responsibility.

 b.
-Within three (3) days of the date of the conclusion of its deliberations, the Board shall provide a written report to the Office of the Dean of Student Life, which shall include:
+Within three (3) days of the date of the conclusion of its deliberations, the hearing panel shall provide a written report to the Office of Student Conduct & Community Standards, which shall include:

 i. findings of fact;